okkimus/Financier/README.md

 ## Running locally

-You can run this is devcontainer with Docker, VS Code and [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-Alternatively, you can run the project on host machine but that requires Node 18 and Redis.
+You can run the project on host machine or in a devcontainer with Docker.
+Devcontainer is prefered as it makes the setup easier.

+#### Requirements

+- (free) API key to [AlphaVantage](https://www.alphavantage.co/) (get yours [here](https://www.alphavantage.co/support/#api-key))
+  - place the API key into `.env` file in backend project

+Devcontainer route:

+- Docker
+- VS Code with [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) (or any IDE implementing devcontainer.json spec)

+On host machine:

+- Node 18 (optionally with `nvm` as you can run `nvm use` in the frontend and backend)
+- Redis (optional as code can live without it)
+- copy `.env-sample` file and rename it as `.env`

 ### Devcontainer

 Devcontainer makes your life easy.
+It installs Node modules automatically, copies .env file, runs Redis and installs needed tooling for you.

 - Open project in VS Code
 - Open command palette and run `Reopen in container`